St. Joseph County, Michigan

-St. Joseph County MI about 1 year ago
+St. Joseph County MI over 1 year ago

 I'm needing to get a soil erosion test done.
 I'm not sure if this is something that is done at MSU.
 It is for soil in a Lake.
 This is something the DEQ is requiring because some areas of the lake have elevated levels of Arsenic, and other heavy metals.

-St. Joseph County MI soil testing about 2 years ago
+St. Joseph County MI soil testing over 2 years ago

 Hi, I understand that sumac pods can be dried and are good material for use in bee keeping smokers.

 While Sumac is prevalent in our Southwest Michigan area I am unaware as to what type sumac is used for this purpose and how to identify what is found on our property.
 Of course even without use for beekeeping we need to be aware if what we have is a "poison" variety of Sumac.

 I would appreciate hearing from someone who can assist us on this matter.
 Pictures for identification can be provided to expert for identification purposes.